TreadSoftly/Projects/SIGINT_MosquitoesBuzz.md

-This will be an open source research into the known characteristics of audio from drones and other unmanned aerial systems I realized that cloaking and encryption of frequencies is becoming more prevalent but the audio for sustained flight or movement can be picked up and analyzed to known signatures.
+This will be an open source research into the known characteristics of rf, audio, and other signals from drones and other unmanned aerial systems
+Cloaking and encryption of frequencies is becoming more prevalent but through a layered approach we can gain a foothold into pilfering of the signals to detection and possible options afterwards.